News

 “I’m so excited for this opportunity,” Sahler said.
 “This is the first time I myself will see all these pieces collected together in one setting.
 It will be quite a show.”

-An opening reception was held March 1 and the show will continue through the end of the month.
+An opening reception was held March 1 and the show continued through the end of the month.

 Bishop’s Stock is located at 202 W. Green St. in Snow Hill and is open Wednesday to Friday from 11 a.m. to 5 p.m., and Saturday from 11 a.m. to 4 p.m.
 Call 410-726-0601.

-“Discover Delmarva” is the first major gallery exhibit of Erick Sahler prints since the pandemic.
+“Discover Delmarva” was the first major gallery exhibit of Erick Sahler prints since the pandemic.

 Doug Leen graciously shared his stories of bringing the WPA’s National Park Service prints back to life during our recent visit to Tucson.